Skip to main content

 Verify the key authenticity: the ssh-keyscan command uses the Trust on first use (TOFU) mechanism, where the key is added without verification.

-5. To ensure security and optimize operation, it is recommended to use the following parameters:
+7. To enhance security, it is recommended to use the following parameters:

 • gather_facts: false — disables host information gathering, which prevents Python script launch commands from appearing in logs.